FuturistAcoustics/EasyComputerVision/README.md

 # EasyComputerVision
 EasyComputerVision is a Unity plugin that uses [Barracuda](https://docs.unity3d.com/Packages/com.unity.barracuda@3.0/manual/TensorHandling.html) at the backend to offer an easy way to run ML/DL models inside the Unity Game Engine.
 It allows you to use Barracuda code free.

 EasyComputerVision provides an easy method for image classification.
-Simply create an in-game camera or use your webcam and add an ONNX model to your project to easily run the model.
+Simply create an in-game camera or use your webcam and add an ONNX model to your project to easily run a model.

 ## Intro Tutorial
 ## Development